wernsey/d.awk/README.md

   od version did.
 You can look at how the existing [themes](https://github.com/highlightjs/base16-highlightjs/tree/main/themes) are written, and base something on those.
-- Awk has a `FILENAME` variable that tells you which file is being processed.
-  - I should use it to set the `Title` variable if it's not set, rather than defaulting to "Documentation"
-  - Unfortunately it's not available in the `BEGIN` block, so you should do something like `FNR==1 && !Title {Title = FILENAME;}`
-- The _footnote_ hyperlinks have the wrong color...

 [typograms]: https://github.com/google/typograms
 [mawk-134]: https://github.com/ThomasDickey/mawk-snapshots